AmmoCan/on-point/README.md

  * Contact - URL: #contact - Link Text: Contact
 3. After adding all of your front page content section links to your menu, click on the 'Save Menu' button.

-(Notice: The link text can be changed to your heart's desire, but the URL must remain the same as above.)
+(Notice: The link text can be changed to your heart's desire, but the URLs must remain the same as above.)

 ### Single Page Menu - Allows you to display links back to each of the content sections on the front page, when viewing a single post page.